 Generally, there is no cap on working hours, meaning that hourly employees in California do not have a limit on the hours they can work in a day.
 Nonetheless, non-exempt employees must receive overtime pay for more than eight hours worked in a day, beyond 40 straight hours in a workweek, and for the seventh day of work in a workweek.

 However, if an hourly employee is part of a regulated industry, there may be a maximum number of hours they can work.
-Therefore, it is important for employees to check the specific requirements of their industry and the conditions of their employment contract.
+Therefore, employees need to check the specific requirements of their industry and the conditions of their employment contract.

 Overtime Eligibility in California